vercel/commerce/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
 2. Create a new branch `git checkout -b MY_BRANCH_NAME`
-3. Install the dependencies: `npm i`
+3. Install the dependencies: `yarn`
-4. Duplicate `.env.template` and rename it to `.env.local`
+4. Duplicate `site/.env.template` and rename it to `site/.env.local`
-5. Add proper store values to `.env.local`
+5. Add proper store values to `site/.env.local`
-6. Run `npm run dev` to build and watch for code changes
+6. Run `cd site` and `yarn dev` to build and watch for code changes
+7. Run `yarn turbo run build` to check the build after your changes

 ## Work in progress